MerlinKoehler/MailClassification/README.md

 # NLP Mail Classification

-This repository contains an e-mail clustering and classification
+This repository contains an e-mail clustering and classification.
+The corresponding web API used can be found under [DocumentClassification](https://github.com/MerlinKoehler/DocumentClassification)

 ## Software Design